 - And some will be leaders at work

-If homeschool parents can give their homeschool high schoolers training in service and in leadership while their teens are still at home they are equipping them for important parts of adulthood.
+If homeschool parents can give their homeschool high schoolers training in volunteering/service and in leadership while their teens are still at home they are equipping them for important parts of adulthood.

 Vicki points out that in her work as a mental health counselor, she has found one of the best ways to overcome social anxiety is to do volunteer work.
 Since many teens experience self-doubt and a little social anxiety, service can help.